Everything you need to know about Making Tax Digital for VAT but were too bored to ask

 There are several software products available now, and more are being developed – a full list is available here.
 These are all commercial products.
 HMRC doesn’t offer its own software.
 There was a time when HMRC insisted that software would be available for free; that appears to have been forgotten and most products that we’ve seen come at a cost – not a prohibitive cost, but a cost none the less.
 If anyone reading this is aware of free software products, please let us know.

 Many IPSE members use an accountant who submit their VAT returns for them.
 In these cases, MTD for VAT shouldn’t cause you too much trouble.
 It will be up to your accountant to make sure you’re complying with the new rules.
 But do speak to your accountant (if you haven’t done so already) to make sure he or she has everything they need from you.

 Some IPSE members file their own returns.
 They will have to adapt to the new requirements.
 For many, VAT records are kept on a simple spreadsheet.
 You can continue to keep records on spreadsheets but the data will have to be inputted into the new software in order to send the report to HMRC.
-Some companies are working on ‘spreadsheet bridging software’ that will automatically feed the data from the spreadsheet to the new software, however, to the best of my knowledge, these products aren’t available yet.
+Some companies have designed ‘spreadsheet bridging software’ that will automatically feed the data from the spreadsheet to the new software.

 IPSE’s advice to members who want to submit their own returns is to seek some guidance from an accountant, at least in the first instance, to make sure you’ve got the right processes in place.